NotestQ/VoiceRecognitionAPI/README.md

 Loads Windows Speech recognition into Content Warning and provides a dev-friendly way of using it.

 ## This is a quick fork
+Original creator is LoafOrc!
+All props go to him.
 I ported this to Content Warning very quickly, I got permission from the repo owner to reupload it in the Thunderstore.
 I don't know how to git.